carolina-suite/serverless-aws/docs/SERVICES.md

 for `statusCode`, `header`, and `body`).
 These functions will not be accessible by HTTP and are intended only to be called by your HTTP functions or by other service functions themselves (don't do recursive calls tho).

+Service functions (but not HTTP methods) may be written in Python.
+If a `main.py` file exists, the service will be run in Python 3.6 and `main.py` will be expected to have a `handler(event, context)` function defined, which should return a dictionary or raise an Exception.